aksh104ab/aksh104ab/README.md

 A **Tech enthusiast** with a passion for exploring and mastering new technologies.
 With over **2+ years of IT experience**, I currently work as a **DevOps Engineer** where I focus on automating cloud infrastructure, streamlining CI/CD pipelines, and improving software delivery processes.
 I'm passionate about **cloud technologies**, **automation**, and **efficient workflows** that help teams deliver high-quality software with speed and reliability.

-##### 👨‍💻 Currently Learning :
-I’m learning **Azure DevOps** to enhance my skills in managing and automating DevOps workflows.
+I’m currently learning **Azure DevOps** to enhance my skills in managing and automating DevOps workflows.

-You can view my *learning progress* and future learning plans on my project board :
+You can view my *learning progress* and future learning plans by clicking below :

 [![View-My-Learning](https://img.shields.io/badge/View%20My%20Learning%20Progress-0A0A0A?style=flat&logo=github&logoColor=ffffff)](https://github.com/users/aksh104ab/projects/2)